sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>grsync</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : A Gtk+ GUI for rsync
+Short desc    : A Gtk+ GUI for rsync
 URL          : http://www.opbyte.it/grsync/
-Лицензия     : GPLv2
+License      : GPLv2
-Описание     : Grsync is a GUI (Graphical User Interface) for rsync, the commandline
+Descript     : Grsync is a GUI (Graphical User Interface) for rsync, the commandline
              : directory synchronization tool.
 It makes use of the GTK libraries and
              : is released under the GPL license, so it is opensource.
 It is in beta
              : stage and doesn't support all of rsync features, but can be effectively